fabioberger/paymonkey/README.md

 ### PayMonkey
 ---------------------------------------------------

-PayMonkey is a rudimentary but functional group payments platform build during 16 hours of a 24 hour Facebook Hackathon at Duke University by Soroush Pour, Fabio Berger & Andrew Gerst
+PayMonkey is a rudimentary but functional group payments platform built during 16 hours of a 24 hour Facebook Hackathon at Duke University by Soroush Pour, Fabio Berger & Andrew Gerst

 Enjoy!